What is balloon sinuplasty?

 If balloon sinuplasty is not the correct procedure for you, you may be a candidate for endoscopic sinus surgery, a minimally invasive outpatient surgical procedure also used to treat sinusitis.
 You and your doctor will discuss what is the right treatment.

-The Johns Hopkins Sinus Center provides state-of-the-art evaluation and management for patients of all ages with sinus and allergy disorders.
+The Johns Hopkins Sinus Center provides state-of-the-art evaluation and treatment for a variety of nose and sinus conditions, including environmental allergies, nasal obstruction, nasal tumor and related disorders.

 What should you expect during a sinuplasty procedure?